-- A. At its regular meeting next following the first day of each calendar year, the board of directors shall nominate two (2) or more members of the State Bar of Texas to stand for election to the office of president-elect for the ensuing bar year.
-Such nomination shall be by majority vote of the board. - B. Any other member of the State Bar of Texas shall also be privileged to stand for election to the office of president-elect when a written petition in form prescribed by the board of directors, signed by no fewer than five percent (5%) of the active members of the State Bar of Texas in good standing, is filed with the executive director or on before March 1 next preceding the election to be held for the office of president-elect for the ensuing year. - C. The names of all nominees for the office of president-elect shall be published in the Texas Bar Journal and otherwise publicized by such other practical means as the board shall determine. - D. In making nominations to the office of president-elect, both the board of directors and those persons who may be nominated by petition pursuant to Section 11(B) herein, shall be bound by the following geographical rotation:

-- 1. nominees from metropolitan counties in the first year of rotation; - 2. nominees from other than metropolitan counties in the second year of rotation; - 3. nominees from any county during the third year of rotation.
+- A. At its first regularly scheduled quarterly meeting each organizational year, the board of directors shall nominate two (2) or more members of the State Bar of Texas to stand for election to the office of president-elect for the ensuing organizational year.
+Such nomination shall be by majority vote of the board. - B. Any other member of the State Bar of Texas shall also be privileged to stand for election to the office of president-elect when a written petition in form prescribed by the board of directors, signed by no fewer than five percent (5%) of the active members of the State Bar of Texas in good standing, is received in the office of the executive director on or before March 1 of the year of the election.
+A petition signature is invalid if it is not dated or the signer signed the petition before September 1 of the year before the election. - C. The petitions may be in counterparts, and it shall be sufficient that the signatures on all the counterparts aggregate the required number of signatures. - D. The names of all nominees for the office of president-elect shall be published in the Texas Bar Journal and otherwise publicized by such other practical means as the board shall determine. - E. A geographical rotation governs the office of president-elect.
+To be eligible for the office, candidates whether nominated by the board or by petition as described in Section 11(B) must have their principal place of practice in a county that meets the requirements of the election year in the following rotation: - 1. in the first year of rotation, a Metropolitan County, which means either Bexar, Dallas, Harris, Tarrant, or Travis county; - 2. in the second year, a county that is not a Metropolitan County; - 3. in the third year, any county.

-Any person nominated by either the board or by petition who does not meet the requirements of this rotation shall be ineligible to stand for election in the year nominated.
-For purposes of this rule, the first year of rotation shall be the election for president-elect for 1988.
+For purposes of this rule, the first year of rotation shall be the election for president-elect for the organizational year beginning in 2018.

-- E. The ballot shall be distributed to each member of the State Bar of Texas entitled to vote at the same time as ballots for the election of elected directors are distributed.
-A combined ballot for the office of president-elect and for the office of director may be used in those bar districts in which an election for director is to be conducted. - F. If no candidate for president-elect receives a majority of the votes, a run-off election shall be held at such time as the board shall prescribe between the two candidates receiving the greatest number of votes.
-The person receiving a majority of the votes in either the general election or the run-off election shall be declared to be elected to the office of president-elect. - G. The office of president shall be filled by the succession of the president-elect to such office at the expiration of the term for which such person was elected to serve as president-elect.
+- F. The ballot shall be distributed to each member of the State Bar of Texas entitled to vote at the same time as ballots for the election of elected directors are distributed.
+A combined ballot for the office of president-elect and for the office of director may be used in those bar districts in which an election for director is to be conducted. - G. If no candidate for president-elect receives a majority of the votes, a run-off election shall be held at such time as the board shall prescribe between the two candidates receiving the greatest number of votes.
+The person receiving a majority of the votes in either the general election or the run-off election shall be declared to be elected to the office of president-elect. - H. The office of president shall be filled by the succession of the president-elect to such office at the expiration of the term for which such person was elected to serve as president-elect.